demola07/portfolio_demola/README.md

 # My Portfolio

-## A portfolio build with HTML5, CSS3, SCSS, and JavaScript
+## A portfolio built with HTML5, CSS3, SCSS, and JavaScript